2023 Solar Incentives Guide for Springdale, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit will apply to you, speak with your local Springdale solar installation expert.
+Your local Springdale solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives